kun-codes/Uniproxy/README.md

   <li><b>Custom Plugins</b>: Through the API you can provide custom plugins to intercept and modify data as per your needs.
 Documentation regarding plugin development is given below</li>
   <li><b>System wide proxy</b>: The tool provides system wide proxy.
 You just have to call the API and the library will do the rest</li>
   <li><b>Certificate Generation</b>: You can generate self-signed certificate which is basically a wrapper around <code>pyopenssl</code></li>
-  <li><b>Flexible</b>: The underlying code of Proxverter is documented and quite easy to understand and edit.
+  <li><b>Flexible</b>: The underlying code of Uniproxy is documented and quite easy to understand and edit.
 The code can further be developer and reused easily. </li>
   <li><b>Lightweight</b>: Thanks to <code>proxy.py</code>, unlike <code>mitmproxy</code> and other interception tools, proxverter is lightweight and doesn't really carry that much space around. </li>
   <li><b>Logging</b>: Proper logging support with verbose mode.
 The modes when combined can be used to suppress errors as well</li>
   <li><b>Modifying data on the fly</b>: Since the library support TLS interception, the plugins can be used to modify data on the fly or reject any kind of request. </li>